joelhenry2512/smart-door-project/DEPLOYMENT_BLOCKED.md

 **Quick fix:** Ask them to attach the `AWSCloudFormationFullAccess` policy to your user.

+**📋 Step-by-Step Guide:** See `OPTION1_REQUEST_PERMISSIONS.md` for detailed instructions on requesting permissions, verifying they were granted, and proceeding with deployment.

 ### Option 2: Use Different AWS Credentials

 If you have access to another AWS account or user with appropriate permissions: